miensol/miensol.github.io/_posts/2018-03-11-deploy-lambda-with-cloudformation.md

 image: /images/lambda/lambda.png
 ---

 Serverless deployments are popular these days.
-With minimal cost you can have your own code wait and respond to various events.
+With a minimal cost you can have your own code wait and respond to various events.
 AWS Lambda, Azure Functions are just 2 examples of serverless offering from the biggest cloud providers.
-For a long time I thought about them only in the context of ad-hoc setups not suitable for long term development.
-This was until I found out that you can, with little effort, version and deploy the serverless API just as traditional back-end.
+For a long time I had thought about them only in the context of ad-hoc setups not suitable for a long term development.
+This was until I found out that you can, with a little effort, version and deploy the serverless API just as a traditional back-end.
 In this post I am going to show how to deploy AWS Lambda functions with the help of the tool [Adam](https://adambar.pl/) created at [Bright Inventions](https://brightinventions.pl/) called [cloudform](https://github.com/bright/cloudform).

 ![Lambda function](/images/lambda/lambda.png)